Water Quality

 Our Commitment To You

-This is an evolving situation, and Northern Water is committed to keeping the public informed as we monitor and manage naturally occurring uranium at Chimney Hollow Reservoir.
-No water will be delivered from Chimney Hollow Reservoir until assessments are complete, and a mitigation plan is developed to ensure a safe water supply.
+This is an evolving situation, and Northern Water is committed to keeping all stakeholders, as well as the public, informed as we monitor and manage water quality at Chimney Hollow Reservoir.
+No water will be delivered from Chimney Hollow Reservoir until assessments are complete, and a mitigation plan is developed to ensure a safe water supply for downstream water delivery.

 Frequently Asked Questions